xredian/PokeAPI_tech_test/README.md

 ### In Docker
 1. Clone the project as in the 1st step above
-2. Create .env file with environment variables as in the step 4 above.
+2. Copy example.env to .env and edit it as in the steps 4 and 5 above.
 3. Build and start Docker container with the application
     ```bash
     docker-compose up --build